Super Show-Down (2018): Reception

 The event was met with mixed to positive reception from critics; most negativity went to the match between Daniel Bryan and The Miz.

 Anthony Mango of Bleacher Report said that "WWE Super Show-Down hurt its surrounding events and suffered from being crammed between Hell in a Cell and Evolution, which never gave it a chance to be anything but superfluous", stating that the event was "consisting of rematches of feuds that have gone on since SummerSlam or longer, pointless tag team contests with nothing on the line similar to an episode of Raw or SmackDown, one major fight capitalizing on nostalgia and only three titles on the line", stating that the event "wasn't look good heading into it".

 Dave Meltzer of the Wrestling Observer Newsletter rated the matches of the event.
 The Cruiserweight Championship match and the WWE Championship match were the highest rated at 4.25 stars.
 The next highest was the six-man tag team match between The Shield and Strowman, McIntyre and Ziggler at 3.75 stars.
 The SmackDown Tag Team Championship match and the SmackDown Women's Championship match were both rated 3 stars.
 Rousey and The Bella Twins vs. The Riott Squad was rated 2.25 stars.
 The lowest rated matches were Cena and Lashley vs. Elias and Owens at 1.75 stars, The IIconics vs. Naomi and Asuka and Undertaker vs. Triple H at 1.25 stars, and Bryan vs. The Miz at 1 star.

 Aftermath

+This was the only Super Show-Down held in Australia, as the following year, it became an annual event in Saudi Arabia and restylized as "Super ShowDown" (no hyphen).
+It was a short-lived event, however, as it was discontinued after 2020.
+Following this 2018 event, WWE did not return to Australia for another PPV and livestreaming event until Elimination Chamber in 2024.